Delay-agnostic Asynchronous Distributed Optimization: Convergence Analysis

 \section{Convergence Analysis}

 In this section, we analyse the convergence of the asynchronous DGD and the asynchronous DGD-ATC under two different models of asynchrony.
 Our first results allow for total asynchrony in the sense of Bertsekas and Tsitsiklis~\cite{bertsekas2015parallel}, \emph{i.e.} the information delays $k-s_{ij}^k$ may grow arbitrarily large but no node can cease to update and old information must eventually be purged from the system.
+This assumption is well-suited for scenarios where communication and computation delays are ``unstable", e.g., in massively parallel computing grids with heterogeneous computing nodes, delays can quickly add up if a node is saturated \cite{pmlr-v80-zhou18b}.
 More formally, we make the following assumption.

 \begin{assumption}[total asynchrony] The following holds: \begin{enumerate} \item $\mc{K}_i$ is an infinite subset of $\N_0$ for each $i\in\mc{V}$. \item $\lim_{k\rightarrow+\infty} s_{ij}^k= +\infty$ for any $i\in\mc{V}$ and $j\in\mc{N}_i$. \end{enumerate} \end{assumption}